 In this scenario, tax considerations are not favorable either.
 When fuel cards are not substantiated by business mileage, they’re also considered taxable.

 It may seem like there’s no good solution, but there are a few ways to untangle the car allowance and fuel card mess.
-One option includes an Accountable Allowance, while the second is a Fixed and Variable Rate (FAVR) Reimbursement program.
+One option includes an Accountable Allowance.
+Another is a Fixed and Variable Rate (FAVR) Reimbursement program.
 Here’s more on these choices for employers looking to overcome the previously mentioned hurdles and navigate these otherwise tricky programs.

 This offering substantiates car allowances with automated tracking and reported mileage.
 With IRS-compliant mileage logs, reimbursements can be made up to the IRS mileage rate tax free – creating savings for both employers and employees.
 However, as reimbursements remain the same for all employees, it’s still an inaccurate and unfair reimbursement method overall.

 Unlike a one-size-fits-all program, FAVR reimburses employees for both their fixed and variable costs.
-With this, employees receive a fair, accurate and compliant reimbursement specific to the costs they incur operating a vehicle in their location.
+With this, employees receive a fair, accurate and compliant reimbursement specific to the costs that come from driving a vehicle in their location.
 FAVR takes into account costs that vary month over month, like fuel, oil and tire wear, as well as consistent costs, like license and registration fees.
 It also eliminates FICA tax burdens for both the company and the employee, making it an ideal solution to address the issues that exist in other vehicle reimbursement programs.

-In a time of high gas prices and unfavorable economic conditions, the last thing employers need is out of control fuel spend and increased tax waste.
+In a time of unpredictable gas prices and uncertain economic conditions, the last thing employers need is out of control fuel spend and increased tax waste.
 Pairing a car allowance and fuel card is only fueling the fire of uncontrolled spend.
 Fortunately, vehicle programs don’t have to be a source of uncontrollable spend or tax waste.
-Find out how Motus can help your company achieve its cost control goals today.
+Want to know what switching programs looks like?
+Find out in our guide, Transitioning Out of a Car Allowance Program.